modern.gov app available

 When a complaint is made about a

-There is procedure for when a complaint is received
+There is procedure for when a complaint is received that a Member,

-within the Council’s Constitution which can be viewed
+Council’s Constitution which can be viewed

 Complaints about Councillors must be made in writing